Matheuslm10/savings-goal-planner/README.md

 If I had more time to work on the application and imagining a scenario in which I could contribute to the evolution of this product together with a team, I believe I could work on some improvements.

-As the user experience is an important point for Origin (and also for me) I would definitely review all the flows with a Screen Reader and make the necessary changes to ensure the application is accessible.
+To improve the User Experience I would definitely review all the flows with a Screen Reader and make the necessary changes to ensure the application is accessible.
 Also, I would suggest to my team that we put some dialog on the screen to allow users to tell how their experience using the application is going.
 The feedback would certainly help to improve the experience offered by the product.

 In terms of maintainability, it would be important to create more atomic components that could serve different parts of the application, such as Button, Text and Alert.
 And also use variables for colors, facilitating future changes.